stewartmcgown/uds/README.md

 Store files in Google Docs without counting against your quota.

+sorry @ the guys from google internal forums who are looking at this

 ### Features

 - Upload files to Google Drive without using storage space